kroen3n/Tut0rialz/LinuX/Capabilities/cap_doc.md

 chown = cap_chown+ep
 ```
 <i> I ran 'pwd' command just to remind you that this is the chown utility we copied under /home/hue folder.
-We applied that CAP_CHOWN change only to /home/hue/chown </i>
+We applied that CAP_CHOWN change only to /home/hue/chown utility </i>

 And let's apply this newly changed chown on our file: